Solving bilevel programs based on lower-level Mond-Weir duality: Introduction

 Throughout, we denote by $X:=\{x\in \mathbb{R}^n: \exists~ y\in \mathbb{R}^m~{\rm s.t.}~(x,y)\in\Omega\}$ and $Y(x) := \{y \in \mathbb{R}^{m} : g(x, y) \le 0, ~h(x, y) = 0\}.$ We assume that the upper-level objective function $F: \mathbb{R}^{n+m}\rightarrow\mathbb{R}$ is continuously differentiable, the lower-level functions $f: \mathbb{R}^{n+m} \rightarrow\mathbb{R}$, $g$: $\mathbb{R}^{n+m} \rightarrow\mathbb{R}^{p}$, $h$: $\mathbb{R}^{n+m} \rightarrow\mathbb{R}^{q}$ are all twice continuously differentiable, and ${S}(x) \neq \emptyset$ for each $x\in X$.

-Bilevel program was first introduced in market economy by Stackelberg \cite{Stackelberg1952theory} in 1934 and hence is also called a Stackelberg game or leader-follower game model in game theory.
-Systematic studies on bilevel program started from the work \cite{Bracken1973mathematical} of Bracken and McGill in 1973.
-Nowadays, bilevel program has been applied to many fields such as industrial engineering, supply chain management, economic planning, hyperparameter selection in machine learning, and so on \cite{Dempe2020bilevel, Kunapuli2008classification, Lachhwani2018bilevel, Ye2022difference}.
-For more details about developments on bilevel program, we refer the readers to \cite{Dempe2013bilevel,Bard1998practical,Colson2007overview} and the references therein.
+Bilevel program was first introduced in market economy by Stackelberg \cite{Stackelberg1952theory} and hence is also called a Stackelberg game or leader-follower game model in game theory.
+Systematic studies on bilevel program started from the work of \cite{Bracken1973mathematical}.
+Nowadays, bilevel program has been applied to many fields such as industrial engineering, supply chain management, economic planning, machine learning, and so on \cite{Kunapuli2008classification, caprara2016bilevel, Lachhwani2018bilevel, ye2023difference, liu2023hierarchical, liu2023value}.
+For more details about developments on bilevel program, we refer the readers to \cite{Bard1998practical, Colson2007overview, Dempe2013bilevel, zeng2020practical, kleinert2021computing, byeon2022benders, lu2023penalty} and the references therein.

 Bilevel program is generally difficult to solve due to its hierarchical structure.
-In fact, even for the linear case, it has been shown to be strongly NP-hard by Hansen et al. \cite{Hansen1992new}.
+In fact, even for the linear case, it has been shown to be strongly NP-hard by Hansen \cite{Hansen1992new}.
 So far, the most popular approach in dealing with BP is to make use of the Karush-Kuhn-Tucker (KKT) conditions of the lower-level problem to transform it into the mathematical program with complementarity constraints